This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 The South Carolina cerebral palsy lawsuit filing process can be complicated.
 However, if medical mistakes caused your child’s cerebral palsy, you have the right to sue.
-It’s essential to have a basic understanding of the legal steps before you get started and, most importantly, to retain an experienced South Carolina cerebral palsy lawyer to assist you.
+It’s essential to understand the legal steps before you get started and, most importantly, to retain an experienced South Carolina cerebral palsy lawyer to assist you.

 South Carolina Cerebral Palsy Lawsuits